stfc/cloud-deployed-apps/docs/DeployNewCluster.md

-# Deploying a Worker Cluster from the Staging Cluster
+# Deploying a Worker Cluster from the management Cluster

-### In this doc there will be the steps needed to deploy a child cluster off of a staging cluster.
+### In this doc there will be the steps needed to deploy a child cluster off of a management cluster.
-(This expects that you have been given access to a Staging Cluster)
+(This expects that you have been given access to a management Cluster)

 ## Steps for the new cluster
 (from a machine that can push to the github repo)